Our Team

 Practice Manager

 Mary oversees the administrative and billing side of our practice.
-She will gladly answer any of your billing questions.
-Mary is always eager to share her knowledge of navigating insurance to make your access to mental health care just a little bit easier for you.
-She believes in educated communication to help clients feel less in the dark about their behavioral health insurance policies.
-Her superpower is ‘always seeking and sharing the 'WHY’!
+She will gladly answer any of your insurance and billing questions.
+Mary is eager to share her knowledge of navigating insurance to make your access to mental health care just a little bit easier.
+She is passionate about helping clients feel less in the dark about insurance-covered behavioral health benefits.
+Her superpower is ‘seeking and sharing the 'WHY’!

-When Mary isn't wearing multiple practice hats, she enjoys spending time with her family and caring for her tropical plant collection.
+When Mary isn't wearing multiple practice hats, she spends her time studying for her Certified Physician Practice Manager certification exam, enjoying time with her family, reading, and caring for her tropical plant collection.

 Mary oversees the administrative and billing side of our practice.
-She will gladly answer any of your billing questions.
-Mary is always eager to share her knowledge of navigating insurance to make your access to mental health care just a little bit easier for you.
-She believes in educated communication to help clients feel less in the dark about their behavioral health insurance policies.
-Her superpower is ‘always seeking and sharing the 'WHY’!
+She will gladly answer any of your insurance and billing questions.
+Mary is eager to share her knowledge of navigating insurance to make your access to mental health care just a little bit easier.
+She is passionate about helping clients feel less in the dark about insurance-covered behavioral health benefits.
+Her superpower is ‘seeking and sharing the 'WHY’!

-When Mary isn't wearing multiple practice hats, she enjoys spending time with her family and caring for her tropical plant collection.
+When Mary isn't wearing multiple practice hats, she spends her time studying for her Certified Physician Practice Manager certification exam, enjoying time with her family, reading, and caring for her tropical plant collection.

 Reception